1 – What is organizational culture? Why care about culture?

 #9 – Is culture more important than strategy

 The most important thing about culture is that it’s the only sustainable point of difference for any organization.
-Anyone can copy your strategy, but nobody can copy your culture.
+Anyone can copy a strategy, but nobody can copy a culture.

 #10 – Organizational culture is largely invisible – organizational roadblocks